dariopellegrini/kdone-website/creation.md

 ```

 The model has as attributes
-- name a non optional `String`
+- name a nonoptional `String`
 - players an optional `Ìnt`

-This means that in the body passed to the POST request `name`is mandatory and `players`is optional.
+This means that in the body passed to the POST request `name` is mandatory and `players` is optional.

 This is permitted
 ```json